 Americans judge by excellence and acclamation, Canadians judge by nationality.
 It is straightforward for an American to miss the point.
 Again, in Canada, it doesn’t matter if you possess high abilities.
 In fact, someone might try to replicate your knowledge.
 From the outside looking in you may rely on the response of Canadians who you met outside of Canada.
 Those ones are usually different.
 Many Americans assume that America and Canada share the same outlook.
 Not always!
 Or that the opportunities or recognition for hard work, wealth and achievement are the same.
 INCORRECT!!!
 Yes, there are exceptions.
 However, if you’re an American, there are unforeseen problems that could blindside you.

 Therefore McGregor became a Canadian by default because the Irish Canadians identified with him over his nationality.
-So even though Mayweather was more professional, Mcgregor gain their support because Mayweather is an American.”
+So even though Mayweather was more professional”

+If you’re famous, the none racist whites will find you, but you’re better off not even bringing your money bag to make it rain or the iced out chain to stunt, to be honest.
+This is the first place where I saw ordinary people disrespect wealth.
 LOL!
 It took me years to learn that.
 Flag down a random chick she will automatically assume that you’re trying to sleep with her.
-If you have a nice car while wearing a nice chain then its the chain and the car that made you think you can sleep with her.
+If you have a nice car while wearing a nice chain then its the chain and the car that made you think you can relax with her.
 Yep, you can’t even say hello to a stranger!
 Sometimes you will encounter “hatred” being taught as if it’s a virtue. *